Skip to main content

 The Astronomy Graduate Program is designed to be completed in 5 years, but allows a range of 4-6 years.

-During Year 1 a graduate student will typically take 3 Core A classes, Physics 500, and 4 additional classes (Core B elective).
+During Year 1 a graduate student will typically take 3 Core A classes, ASTR 300, and 4 additional classes (Core B elective).
 The graduate student will complete at least one quarter as a Teaching Assistant.
 It is highly recommended that a first year graduate student selects a research advisor by the end of Spring quarter in year 1.

-During Year 2 a graduate student will take the remaining 2 classes (Core B elective) and 3 quarters of PHYA 296.
+During Year 2 a graduate student will take the remaining 2 classes (Core B elective) and 3 quarters of ASTR 298.
 The graduate student will be busy studying for and completing the qualifying exam by the end of Spring quarter in Year 2.

 The table below shows a sample course schedule for the first two years of the Astronomy Ph.D. program.
 The curriculum is designed to be flexible to the graduate students interest and research focus, and allows for additional electives beyond the requirements.
-It is expected that all 1st and 2nd year students are registered for the Astrophysics Seminar (PHYS 253: 1 unit) and Astro Journal Club (PHYS 258: 1 unit).
+It is expected that all 1st and 2nd year students are registered for the Astrophysics Colloquium (PHYS 250: 2 unit) and Journal Club (PHYS 251: 1 unit).

 This is only an example course timelines.
 Elective graduate courses are typically offered every 2 years at differing quarters.
 Core A classes are taught regularly. *Core A **Core B §Elective